|Posted by whybelieveinjesus on July 1, 2019 at 3:15 PM||comments (0)|

 "I don't care if you're black, white, bisexual, gay, lesbian, short, tall, fat, skinny, rich or poor.
 If you're nice to me, I'll be nice to you.
 Simple as that."

-I'm not sure where the quote originates from, whether it was in an interview or what, but the sentiment seems to be shared by a number of people, resulting in this quote being widespread across the Internet and undoubtedly "Liked", "Shared" and "Retweeted" across social media to further encourage this honourable philosophy.
+I'm not sure where the quote originates from: whether it was in an interview or what (or, indeed, if Eminem even said it!) but regardless of its origins, the sentiment seems to be shared by a number of people, resulting in this quote being widespread across the Internet and undoubtedly "Liked", "Shared" and "Retweeted" across social media to further encourage this honourable philosophy.

 I agree with it too, and can see why it is popular.
 The thing I think it conveys most is a sense of having no prejudice.
 People are keen to ally themselves with this method of thinking in order to publicly state "Look, I'm not racist, homophobic, sizeist, or otherwise discriminatory!"